-MissionObjectivesThe primary aim of the Fishery Resources Monitoring System (FIRMS) is to provide access to a wide range of high-quality information on the global monitoring and management of fishery marine resources.
+MissionObjectivesThe primary aim of the Fisheries and Resources Monitoring System (FIRMS) is to provide access to a wide range of high-quality information on the global monitoring and management of fishery marine resources.
 Main Function

 CCAMLR is the international organisation responsible for the conservation and management of marine living resources CCAMLR is the international organisation responsible for the conservation and management of marine living resources in the Southern Ocean.
 CCAMLR's objectives balance 'conservation' and 'rational use' of living resources to ensure that existing ecological relationships between harvested, dependent and related species are maintained and that depleted populations are restored to levels at which their biological productivity is greatest.